kumarshubham2510/InvestmentProject/README.md

 | Expected Return    | 5%            |
 | Duration (Months)  | 60            |

-Upon clicking the "Calculate" button, the application will display the projected value of the investment after the specified duration.
+As soon as you enter the data, the application will display the projected value of the investment after the specified duration.

 ---